lojack5/structured/README.md

 ## Notes of type checkers / IDEs
 For the most part, `structured` should work with type checkers set to basic levels.
 The annotated types present as their unpacked types with a few exceptions.
-This is accomplised by using `typing.Annotated`.
+This is accomplished by using `typing.Annotated`.
 - `int*` and `uint*` present as an `int`
 - `float*` present as `float`.
 - `bool8` presents as `int`.
 This may change to `bool` in the future, but it's this way currently because the `?` format specifier packs/unpacks as an `int`.